Abraxas1010/causal-confluence-wolfram-lean/wolfram_audit_outstanding.md

 2. **Richer visuals**: offline HTML viewer and GraphViz exports are shipped in `Wolfram_PaperPack` and mirrored into the self-contained `RESEARCHER_BUNDLE`.
-3. **Wolfram Language cross-check**: `RESEARCHER_BUNDLE/tools/wolfram_ce1_ce2.wl` reproduces the CE1/CE2 bounded multiway JSON format in pure Wolfram Language (no Lean required), enabling a side-by-side comparison in Wolfram tooling.
+3. **Wolfram Language cross-check**: `RESEARCHER_BUNDLE/tools/wolfram_ce1_ce2.wl` reproduces the CE1/CE2 bounded multiway JSON format in pure Wolfram Language, and a small WM148 bounded multiway JSON used to cross-check the fresh-vertex semantics (no Lean required), enabling a side-by-side comparison in Wolfram tooling.

 ### C. Documentation debt (not a Lean blocker)